bcbio/bcbio-nextgen/docs/contents/configuration.rst

     - ``highdepth`` Remove high depth regions during variant calling, identified by collapsed repeats around centromeres in hg19 and GRCh37 as characterized in the `ENCODE blacklist <http://hgdownload-test.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeMapability/>`_.
+      This is on by default for VarDict and FreeBayes whole genome calling to help with slow runtimes in these regions, and also on for whole genome structural variant calling to avoid false positives from high depth repeats.
 .. _variant-config:

 Variant calling